-Ida Lee was born in Gainesville, Texas, and attended the local Catholic School through the eighth grade.
-She graduated from Gainesville High School and went on to receive her bachelor's degree in Home Economics from North Texas State University.
+Ida Lee Bright was born and raised in Gainesville, Texas, where she graduated from Gainesville High School.
+She went on to receive her bachelor's degree in home economics from North Texas State University.

 If your child is absent from school, please contact the campus with this form before 8:30 AM.
 Phone calls are a courtesy, but this form is the only means for official absence reporting.

 Reportar una Ausencia

 Si su niño(a) está ausente de la escuela, por favor comuníquese con la escuela usando este formulario antes de las 8:30 AM.
 Las llamadas son por cortesía, pero este formulario es la única manera de reportar oficialmente la ausencia.